Our research is editorially independent but we

-Hotel Eleven is a boutique hotel worth checking out in East Austin.
-There are 14 rooms here, as well as a bar that’s a favorite among wine lovers.
+The Frances Modern Inn is a boutique hotel worth checking out in East Austin.
+There are stylish rooms here, as well as a bar that’s a favorite among wine lovers.
 This is a fun neighborhood to stay in if you’re a foodie too.
 East 6th and 7th streets are just a short walk away, putting you right in the middle of where you want to be.
 Most of the rooms have Juliet balconies with city views, and guests will also enjoy bedside USB ports, in-room safes, Bluetooth clock radios, and soft Turkish robes.
 A husband-wife team created this hotel and planned every little detail.

 For something entirely different, why not embrace the outdoorsy culture of Austin and stay at one of the best RV/cabin resorts in the region?
 Stay here to be just three miles from Lake Travis and do all the fishing, skiing and sailing you want.
 You’ll also be just 30 minutes to downtown Austin.
 In addition to RV sites, there are also a lot of cottages that you can rent.
 All of the cottages are fully furnished and have linens, full kitchens, air conditioning, heat, cable, and BBQ grills.